Lemonochrme/3n-mac/README.md

 - **Sending a message**: Messages follow the path with the best RSSI, with each node acting as a relay, if necessary.
 - **Dealing with defects**: When a node disappears, routes are automatically recalculated, to ensure connectivity.
 - **Optimizing energy consumption**: Nodes work on idle modes and optimized transmission cycles, to reduce their energy consumption.

-With this protocol, the network is **flexible, robust and energy-efficient**, while remaining simple to understand and implement.